This NATO-proven rescue system is an unrivalled solution to ensure the safety of submariners in life-threatening situations.

 Although today's safety concepts minimize the risk of an accident resulting in a submarine being unable to return to the surface on its own, navies naturally require solutions that allow crews to save themselves without external assistance if a submarine is incapacitated on the seabed.
 Whereas free ascent operations are limited to depths of about 180 meters, HABETaS® enables crews to be rescued from significantly greater depths.
 Our analyses have shown that rescues from a depth of approx. 250 meters are possible.
 Moreover, HABETaS® has been successfully tested in unmanned operations at depths of up to 540 meters.
 The limiting factor is no longer technology, but the human body.

-Our partner, Advanced Marine Innovation Technology Subsea (AMITS), develops and builds the complex HABETaS® valve technology. thyssenkrupp Marine Systems integrates HABETaS® into the submarine system and is responsibility for marketing and sales.
+Our partner, Advanced Marine Innovation Technology Subsea (AMITS), develops and builds the complex HABETaS® valve technology. thyssenkrupp Marine Systems integrates HABETaS® into the submarine system and is responsible for marketing and sales.
 The Royal Dutch Navy has installed HABETaS® on their Walrus class submarines and HABETaS® is now the standard tower escape system for the new submarines built by thyssenkrupp Marine Systems.
 Besides its proven submarine refit capability, HABETaS® can easily be incorporated into basically any new platform design, irrespective of whether a submarine has been built by thyssenkrupp Marine Systems or a different shipyard.